ZSR3004/cell2/README.md

 > cf init
 ```

 This will create a new file labeled CellFlow in that directory.
 Notice the format of this command.
 The first "word" is `cf` which stands for CellFlow.
 This just tells the computer that you're accessing the CellFlow program.
 You're basically just telling the computer that you want CellFlow to do something.
-The second "word" is the actual command, in this case `init` which stands for intialize (the directory/program).
+The second "word" is the actual command, in this case `init` which stands for initialize (the directory/program).

 You can move into that directory using the `cd` command again.